scaleoutsean/eseries-perf-analyzer/README.md

-./scripts/gen_ca_tls_certs.py -h # optional, for Docker Compose users who want to create self-signed TLS ./scripts/setup-data-dirs.sh     # optional, for Docker Compose users; creates data directories make vendor                      # REQUIRED for Docker; downloads SANtricity client to epa/santricity_client directory pip install -r ./epa/requirements.txt  # REQUIRED for CLI execution (requests library, Prometheus client), not for Docker vim .env                         # optional, for Docker Compose Grafana version or non-default initial credentials python3 ./epa/collector.py -h
+./scripts/gen_ca_tls_certs.py -h # optional, for Docker Compose users who want to create self-signed TLS ./scripts/setup-data-dirs.sh     # optional, for Docker Compose users; creates data directories make vendor                      # REQUIRED for Docker; downloads SANtricity client to epa/santricity_client directory pip install -r ./epa/requirements.txt  # REQUIRED for CLI (requests library, Prometheus client), not for Docker vim .env                         # optional, for Docker Compose Grafana version or non-default initial credentials python3 ./epa/collector.py -h
 ```

 EPA Collector defaults to using SANtricity's built-in `monitor` account if the username is not specified.
 Simply set a password for that account and let Collector use the default account (`monitor`).

-Start Collector and check Prometheus exporter on your EPA 4 host (`localhost` or other, with firewall allowing access):
+Start Collector and check Prometheus exporter on your EPA 4 host (`localhost` or other, with firewall allowing access).

 Note that EPA Collector runs Prometheus exporter service on HTTP port **9080**.
 That can be changed in Compose or using collector.py's Prometheus port option.